 - a.
-This policy pertains to students requesting internal transfer, as a change of major, external transfer, from another institution or readmission to the program. (also see Readmissions policy) - b.
-Currently, each cohort of nursing majors is limited; therefore, very few openings are expected yearly.
-Students requesting transfer may apply to the nursing department following these guidelines. - i.
+This policy pertains to students requesting internal transfer, as a change of major, or external transfer, from another institution or readmission to the program. (also see Readmissions policy) - b.
+Students requesting transfer may apply to the Nursing Program following these guidelines. - i.
 Procedure: